 A strong core helps to maintain a correct position and weight distribution while on the bike i.e. not putting your weight through your hands, especially as you near the end of a distance ride and fatigue sets in, as well as shoulder, arm and hand strengthening.

 Manual therapy can increase the range of movement in the shoulder and arms, lessening the entrapment to allow for strengthening.
-It can make a big difference and mean your long saddle days are more enjoyable.”
+It can make a big difference to a regular cyclist and mean your long saddle days are more enjoyable.”

 Contact Gail directly if you are interested in Sports Therapy case study sessions, firstname.lastname@example.org